Buying Process

 1.1 Title Deed and Land Registry

-The seller proves that he owns French realty by his title deed (titre) which must be registered at the Land and Charges Registry (conservation des hypothèques) to be enforceable against third parties.
+The seller proves that he owns a French property by his title deed (titre) which must be registered at the Land and Charges Registry (conservation des hypothèques) to be enforceable against third parties.
 The registered title deed can also provide information about mortgages, easements (servitudes) such as rights of way and other matters which affect French realty.

 1.2 Plan cadastral